Easy Recipe For Quinoa Salad

 How to Cook Quinoa

 To begin this process, I personally like to rinse my quinoa first before placing it in its 24-hour bath.
-Rinsing removes quinoa’s natural coating, called saponin, which can make it taste soapy or bitter.
+Rinsing removes quinoa’s natural saponin coating, which can make it taste soapy or bitter.
 Once you rinse your quinoa set aside for a few minutes to drain, then place it in a jar or bowl and cover with filtered water.
 Place the lid or

 When cooking your quinoa, you are going to need 2 cups of liquid per one cup of quinoa.
 I like to add some veggie bullion to my liquid as well.
 Better yet, if you have some bone broth, this is the time to put it to good use!
 Bone broth makes quinoa taste even more delicious while adding even more nutritious (as if that was even possible).